vuksamardzic/autotyped.js/README.md

-# autotype.js
+# autotyped.js
-autotype.js is a library that types any string
+autotyped.js is a library that types any fetched string